rguasp/Project-1-Game-/README.md

 # Project-1-Game-
-Using HTML, CSS, JQUERY to create a game.
+Using HTML, CSS, Javascript to create a game.